Summary

 - Try to keep discussions light and fun.

-- Anatomically correct dolls can help teach your child about the differences between males and females.
+- Anatomically correct dolls can help teach your child about the differences between bodies.

-- Children with cognitive disabilities often have trouble thinking in abstract ways.
-It may be helpful to source a range of resources such as books with clear and simple pictures, DVDs, dolls and three-dimensional models of body parts.
+- Use a range of resources such as books with clear and simple pictures, videos, dolls and three-dimensional models of body parts.
+Children with cognitive disability often have trouble thinking in abstract ways.
+Be clear and concise.

 - Read age and developmentally appropriate stories about sex and sexual issues together.
-Contact your disability association or Sexual Health Victoria for access to resources.
+Contact your disability association or Sexual Health Victoria for resources recommendations.

 - Role play may be useful when discussing relationship skills or assertiveness.
 For example, help your child to practise saying 'no' to unwanted physical content in different settings.
 This means asking before physical contact such as hugs, kisses, hand holding.
 Extended family should also practise this, asking for permission before physical contact, and listening and acting based on the child's answer.